 Mr. Shrestha has been appointed by Government of Nepal as a member of National Human Rights Commission (2000-2005), many high level task forces and committees and in other responsible positions.
 He has led many organizations like National Election Observation Committee (NEOC), Human Rights Organization of Nepal (HURON), Nepal University Teachers’ Association, Tulsi Meher UNESCO Club, Political Science Association of Nepal, Nepal Water for Health etc.

-KIM Chhorn is currently the Executive Director since 2019, COMFREL (Committee for Free and Fair Election in Cambodia).
+Mr. Kim Chhorn is since 2019 the Executive Director of COMFREL (Committee for Free and Fair Elections in Cambodia).
 He has worked for COMFREL for over 18 years of management experience where he is responsible for the COMFREL’s program covering and between election including organizing network, capacity building of network, human rights defenders, election observers, conducting public forum and monitoring of elected official performance.
 He is also supervising for media campaign and social media for civic voter education.
 KIM Chhorn joined the International Election Observation Mission of ANFREL and other to countries such Philippine, Thailand, Sri Lanka and Japan.
 KIM Chhorn, has a Master of Business Administration/MBA at Pannasastra University, Phnom Penh, and also Diploma of Medical doctor in Faculty of Medicine in Phnom Penh in Cambodia.